chipsalliance/firrtl-spec/spec.md

 ## Flow

-An expression's flow partially determines the legality of connecting to and from the expression.
+The direction that signals travel across wires is determined by multiple factors: the kind of circuit component (e.g., `input` vs `output`), the side of a connect statement it appears on, and the presence of `flip`s if the signal is a bundle type.

+To ensure connections are meaningful when taking directionality into account, every expression in FIRRTL has a flow, in addition to its type.

-Every expression is classified as either *source*, *sink*, or *duplex*.
+The flow of an expression can be one of *source*, *sink*, or *duplex*.

-The flow of a reference to a declared circuit component depends on the kind of circuit component.
-A reference to an input port, an instance, a memory, and a node, is a source.
-A reference to an output port is a sink.
-A reference to a wire or register is duplex.
+A source expression supplies a signal, and can be used to drive a circuit component.
+A sink expression can be driven by another expression.
+A duplex expression is simply an expression that is both a source and sink.

-The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.
+The rules for the flow of an expression are as follows:

+If the expression is a reference, we look at the kind of the circuit component:

+* Nodes are sources.
+* Wires and registers are duplex.
+* For ports, `input` ports are sources and `output` ports are sinks.
+* Submodule instances are sources.
+* Memories are sources.

+Here are a few comments to help with intuition:
+Nodes may only appear "on the left side" of a connect.
+Wires and registers may appear "on either side of a connect statement".
+Ports are always considered from the perspective of "inside the module".
+Moreover, input ports may only appear "on the left side" of a connect, while output ports may only appear "on the right side" of a connect.
+Finally, while submodules instances and memories are strictly sources, they interact with the sub-field rule below, allowing connections to their input ports.

+If the expression is a sub-field expression, the flow depends on whether the field is flipped.
-The flow of a sub-field expression depends upon the orientation of the field.
-If the field is not flipped, its flow is the same flow as the bundle-typed expression it selects its field from.
-If the field is flipped, then its flow is the reverse of the flow of the bundle-typed expression it selects its field from.
-The reverse of source is sink, and vice-versa.
-The reverse of duplex remains duplex.
+If the field is not flipped, the flow is the same as the expression itself.
+If the field is flipped, the flow is the reversed flow:

+* The reverse of a source is a sink.
-The flow of all other expressions are source.
+* The reverse of a sink is a source.
+* The reverse of a duplex is a duplex.

+All remaining expressions are sources:

+* constant literals
+* primitive operations
+* multiplexers
+* enum expressions
+* all probe expressions (`probe` `rwprobe` and `read`)

 # Statements